alesr/alesr.github.io/_posts/2024-05-25-cache-aside-using-decorator-design-pattern-in-go.md

 ### Step 1: Implement the In-memory Database (repository layer)

-To start, let's implement a simple in-memory database using `sync.Map` and defined some operations to interact with it.
+To start, let's implement a simple in-memory database using [sync.Map](https://pkg.go.dev/sync#Map) and defining some operations to interact with it.

 ```go
 package memdb